Mortgage Professionals Canada: AMP designation

 Mortgage Professionals Canada created the Accredited Mortgage Professional (AMP) designation in 2004 to increase the level of professionalism in Canada’s mortgage industry.
 AMPs must meet a number of qualifications, which include successfully completing mortgage education courses that cover ethical practice and responsibilities, and completing Continuing Education (CE) units each year in order to maintain their designation.

 Annual conference

-Held annually in the fall, Mortgage Professionals Canada’s Mortgage Forum is the largest gathering of mortgage professionals in Canada.
+Held annually in the fall, Mortgage Professionals Canada’s National Mortgage Conference is the largest gathering of mortgage professionals in Canada.
 The conference offers educational and informational sessions designed to help attendees advance their business, and features keynote speakers, a trade show and networking opportunities for attendees.
-The 2013 Mortgage Forum was held November 24–26, 2013, in Toronto, Ontario.
-The 2014 Mortgage Forum will be held in Montreal, Quebec.
+The 2023 National Mortgage Conference was held October 15-16, 2023, in Toronto, Ontario.
+The 2024 National Mortgage Conference will be held in Montreal, Quebec.

 Governance

-Mortgage Professionals Canada is governed by a 6-person executive committee and a 11-person of Governors|board of directors] that represents seven regions across Canada.
+Mortgage Professionals Canada is governed by a 6-person executive committee and a 11-person board of directors that represents seven regions across Canada.